Illinois Craft Grower License: How to successfully apply

 Can a Craft Grow be Connected to a Dispensary in Illinois?

-According to page 215 of the law – a craft grower may share a premise with an infuser or dispensary – and have their licensees share common areas like locker rooms, lunch rooms, bathrooms.
+According to page 215 of the law – a craft grower may share a premise with an infuser or dispensary – and have their licensees share common areas like locker rooms, lunch rooms, and bathrooms.

 So one day the craft grow may be a whole cannabis business from seed to sale – we’ll see.